Controlling Markovianity with Chiral Giant Atoms

-This matches the exact result, predicting an exponential decay with rate $\Gamma$ for $\varphi_c=\pi/2$ .
-The same rate is obtained for $k_a d=\pi/2$ (and odd multiples), which, for our discretized waveguide, corresponds to odd distances $d$.
-Indeed, in Fig.~\ref{fig:decayChiral} we see that for odd $d$'s the decay is \textit{almost} exponential for any complex phase $\varphi_c$ (the discrepancy increases with $d$ as the Markov approximation gets worse).
+This matches the analytical result, predicting an exponential decay with rate $\Gamma$ for $\varphi_c=\pi/2$.
+The same rate is obtained for $k_a d=\pi/2$, which, for our discretized waveguide, corresponds to odd distances $d$.
+Indeed, Fig.~\ref{fig:decayChiral} shows that for odd $d$'s the atomic de-excitation slightly deviates from the exponential decay one would get from the Lindblad master equation for any complex phase $\varphi_c$.
+We notice though that this discrepancy increases with $d$ as the Markov approximation breaks down.